fortran-lang/fpm-docs/pages/tutorial/hello-fpm.md

 ❯ fpm new first_steps
 ```

-By default fpm creates a
+By default fpm creates a git repository with a dummy project in the fpm standard layout

 ```{code-block} none
 ❯ cd first_steps